Lower SAlt River & Saguaro Lake Trash & Invasive Removal Project

 You can help!
 Anytime you float the river & see bright pink clusters of apple snail eggs, knock them into the water if you can do so safely!

-After memorial day weekend, we teamed up with our friends from Salty Scuba Squad, Salt River Waste & Trash Removal Team, & the River rangers from the tonto national forest to float the river from Pebble Beach to goldfield, picking up trash from the river & riverbanks while Salty scuba squad divers pulled trash from the river bottom.
+After memorial day weekend, we teamed up with our friends from Salty Scuba Squad, Salt River Waste & Trash Removal Team, River rangers, Salt River Tubing, Saguaro Lake Guest Ranch, & redline rentals & Sales To float the river.
+Our groups split up & covered the river from Water users to Phon D sutton recreation areas, picking up trash from the river & riverbanks while Salty scuba squad divers pulled trash from the river bottom.

 BEFORE